 What are the top official state resources for entrepreneurs?

 The Maine Small Business Development Center is a fantastic resource for businesses at any stage of the game, but they’re especially helpful for entrepreneurs.
-With over 20 locations, the Center offers no-cost business advising, financial analysis, free templates, on-demand ecourses, and more.
+With more than 20 locations, the Center offers no-cost business advising, financial analysis, free templates, on-demand e-courses, and more.

 What sets Maine apart when it comes to forming businesses?

-Maine’s income taxes aren’t anything to write home about, but the tax situation is pretty fair in Maine, especially the sales tax, which is the 8th lowest in the country.
-Maine also places in the top 10 for early start-up survival rates.
-Pair that with fair fees for formation documents and annual reports, and Maine is a good place to put down roots.
+Maine’s income taxes aren’t anything to write home about, but the tax situation is pretty fair in Maine, especially the sales tax, which is relatively low.
+Maine also places in the top 10 for early startup survival rates.
+Pair that with fair fees for formation documents and annual reports, and Maine is a good place to put down business roots.

 What else can online business formation companies do?